-Mike Michalowicz is the entrepreneur behind three multimillion-dollar companies as well as the author of “Profit first”, “The pumpkin plan”, “Surge”, “The toilet paper entrepreneur”, and his new book that’s coming out “Clockwork”.
+Mike Michalowicz is the entrepreneur behind three multimillion-dollar companies as well as the author of “Profit first”, “The Pumpkin Plan”, “Surge”, “The Toilet Paper Entrepreneur”, and his newest book, “Clockwork”.

-Former small business journalist for the Wall Street Journal, and regularly travels the world as an entrepreneurial advocate.
+Former small business journalist for the Wall Street Journal, Mike regularly travels the world as an entrepreneurial advocate.

 He launched three multimillion-dollar businesses before his 35th birthday.
 He was awarded the New Jersey SPA’s young entrepreneur of the year award when he was just 26.
 He sold his first company to private equity and his second firm to Fortune 500, among many other things.

 The basic principle of business is that profit comes last, according to the classic formula you have to have sales, you subtract your expenses and what’s left over is profit.

 According to studies, 83% of businesses are not profitable, they’re always surviving check by check.
 After looking at the formula, Mike noticed that it was flawed, because when profit comes last, we’re saying it’s insignificant.
 It’s like saying that if you had a health scare, you’d put your health last.

 Logically nothing has changed in the formula, but behaviourally there has been an extraordinary change.